Plasma-Blue/nii-rs/README.md

 # nii-rs

-Rust library for reading/writing NIfTI-1 (nii.gz) files, with SimpleITK/Nibabel-like APIs, native Rust support, and Python bindings for cross-language performance.
+Rust library for reading/writing NIfTI-1 (nii.gz) files, with SimpleITK/NiBabel-like APIs, native Rust support, and Python bindings for cross-language performance.

-If you have used SimpleITK/Nibabel, you will definitely love this and get started right away! 🕶
+If you have used SimpleITK/NiNabel, you will definitely love this and get started right away! 🕶

 ## 🎨Features

-- 🚀**Pure Rust Implementation**: I/O speed is comparable to SimpleITK and slightly faster than nibabel.
+- 🚀**Pure Rust Implementation**: Thanks to [nifti-rs](https://github.com/Enet4/nifti-rs), I/O speed is comparable to SimpleITK and slightly faster than NiBabel.

 - ✨ **Carefully Designed API**: *Super easy to use*, with no learning curve; enjoy a consistent experience in Rust as in Python.